kbulutozler/blog-website/index.md

 In this section, I gave some reproducible examples.
 After reading this section, go to results section to see the hyperparameters I used and the results I got with those exact hyperparameters.

 #### Source Code
 The source code is used from for a version (0.6.1) of transformers repository.
-My modified version of the original code can be found from my own [repository](https://github.com/kbulutozler/BERT-multilabel-classification). transformers repository from huggingface is publicly available with all its versions on github.
+My modified version of the original code can be found from my own [repository](https://github.com/kbulutozler/BERT-multilabel-classification). transformers repository from huggingface and its dependencies according to version are publicly available for its versions on [here](https://github.com/huggingface/transformers/).

 #### Training and Evaluation
 Once you clone the repository, only run_classifier_custom.py file is enough.
 The command should specify following parameters: